sarahdriscoll/sarahdriscoll.github.io/_pages/about.md

 ## Research

 Sarah has worked in two nanoscience laboratories on campus.
 She works with the Vanderbilt Institute of Nanoscale Science and Engineering as technical staff in the cleanroom.
-Sarah helps with tasks critical to daily operation of the cleanroom as well as tweaks the recipe used to grow graphene with a goal of minimizing defects.
-She also helps in a lab in Vanderbilt's Department of Chemical Engineeeing with the [Kidambi Research Group](https://pirankidambi.wixsite.com/kidambiresearchgroup).
-There, she is working to understand the effect of catalyst crystalinity on resulting conjugated nanostructres and their applications.
+Sarah helps with tasks critical to the daily operation of the cleanroom as well as tweaks the recipe used to grow graphene with the goal of minimizing defects.
+She also helps in a lab in Vanderbilt's Department of Chemical Engineering with the [Kidambi Research Group](https://pirankidambi.wixsite.com/kidambiresearchgroup).
+There, she is working to understand the effect of catalyst crystallinity on resulting conjugated nanostructures and their applications.

+Most recently, in the summer of 2023, she was a SULI intern at SLAC National Accelerator Laboratory as a part of the [Co-ACCESS group] (https://web.slac.stanford.edu/coaccess).
+Sarah spent her summer making calibration standards for fluorescence detectors at XAS beamlines.

-As a curious mind and in line with graduate school dreams, Sarah is looking to branch out of nanoscience this summer to discover other fields that she might find interesting!
+As a curious mind and in line with graduate school dreams, Sarah is always looking for new avenues to pique her research interests!

 ## Technical Skills